Welcome to the Residence FAQ page! Click on the question link to reveal the answer. Can't find what you're looking for here? Contact us.

 Student Emergency Response Team (SERT)

 SERT is a student-run volunteer organization affiliated with Student Health Services.
 SERT members respond to all medical emergencies on campus 24 hours a day, seven days a week.
-Recognized by the Ministry of Health as the first response for UWO, SERT is dispatched directly through Campus Community Police Services by calling 911 from any campus phone or residence front desk.
+Recognized by the Ministry of Health as the first response for Western, SERT is dispatched directly through Campus Community Police Services by calling 911 from any campus phone or residence front desk.
 SERT also provides First Aid certification training.

 You share with other residents the responsibility of maintaining the common areas in a clean and sanitary manner.
 Consideration for others and the common courtesy of cleaning up after yourself are essential aspects of residence hall life.
 By properly disposing of your trash and actively participating in the recycling program by taking your recycling materials to designated areas, you help maintain a healthy environment.
 Failure to keep kitchen areas, bathrooms, and hallways clean violates the Residents' Understandings and may result in disciplinary action.
 If you have any questions about the cleaning of your residence hall, consult your residence staff member.